 Reprisals against military members for making protected communications are prohibited under 10 U.S.C. §1034.
-The DoD Guide to Investigating Reprisal and Improper Referrals for Mental Health Evaluations, IGDG 7050.6, and AFI 90-301 set forth the "acid test" for evaluating reprisal allegations.
+AFI 90-301 sets forth the "acid test" for evaluating reprisal allegations.
 The "acid test" consists of four questions:

-- 1. Did the member make or prepare a communication protected by statute, DoD Directive, or AFI 90-301? - 2.
+- 1. Did the military member make or prepare to make a communication protected by statute, DoD Directive, or AFI 90-301? - 2.
 Was an unfavorable personnel action taken or threatened, or was a favorable action withheld or threatened to be withheld following the protected communication? - 3.
-Did the official responsible for taking, withholding, or threatening the personnel action know about the protected communication? - 4.
+Did the official responsible for taking, withholding, threatening, or influencing the personnel action know about the protected communication? - 4.
 Does the preponderance of the evidence establish that the personnel action would have been taken, withheld, or threatened if the protected communication had not been made?

-When analyzing question four, the investigating officer is required to consider the following five factors: (a) reasons stated by the responsible official for taking, withholding, or threatening the action; (b) reasonableness of the actions taken, withheld, or threatened considering the complainant's performance and conduct; (c) consistency of the actions of responsible management officials with past practice; (d) motive of the responsible management official for deciding, taking, or withholding the personnel action; and (e) procedural correctness of the action.
+When analyzing question four, the investigating officer is required to consider the following five factors: (a) reasons stated by the responsible management official for taking, withholding, threatening, or influencing the action; (b) reasonableness of the actions taken, withheld, threatened, or influenced considering the complainant's performance and conduct; (c) consistency of the actions of responsible management official with past practice; (d) motive of the responsible management official for deciding, taking, withholding, or influencing the personnel action; and (e) procedural correctness of the action.

-If the answer to the first three questions is "yes" and the answer to the fourth question is "no," then reprisal generally has occurred.
+If the answer to the first three questions is "yes" and the answer to the fourth question is "no," then reprisal has occurred.
 If the answer to any of the first three questions is "no," reprisal cannot be substantiated.
-However, if an allegation of reprisal does not meet the definition of reprisal, IGs must still address and attempt resolution of the allegation as a personal complaint, such as abuse of authority.
-(AFI 90-301, Paragraph 6.7.3) Abuse of authority is an arbitrary or capricious exercise of power that adversely affects the rights of any person or results in personal gain or advantage to the RMO (AFI 90-301, Attachment 1).
+However, if an allegation of reprisal does not meet the definition of reprisal, IGs must still address and attempt resolution of the allegation as a personal complaint, such as abuse of authority (AFI 90-301, Paragraph 6.7.3).
+Abuse of authority is an arbitrary and capricious exercise of power that adversely affects the rights of any person or results in personal gain or advantage to the RMO (AFI 90-301, Attachment 1).